pepmartinez/keuss/README.md

 * *Backends* need to be intialized before being used.
 Exact inittialization details depend on each backend
 * When creating a *queue*, a *signaller* and a *stats* are assigned to it.
 The actual class/type to be used can be specified at the queue's creation moment, or at the backend initialization moment.
 By default *local* and *mem*, respectively, are used
 * *Queues* are created on-demand, and are never destroyed as far as keuss is concerned.
 They do exist as long as the underlying backend kepts them in existence: for example, redis queues dissapear as such when they become empty
+* *Pipelines* are, strictly speaking, just enhanced queues; as such they behave and can be used as a queue

+More info on pipelines [here](doc/pipelines.md)

 ## Install
 ```bash